Get ready to spook your taste buds with our spine-chilling Spooky Green Eyeball Soup!

 Am I the only one excited for Halloween?
 I know we’re more than a month away, but I’ve already started our hunt for our Halloween costumes and our candy shopping for the neighborhood kids.
 We’ve also decorated our home and included this spooky Halloween bouquet that you can make on your own.

 While I’m not big on my own kids having lots of candy around Halloween, I won’t force my ideals on others.
 My kids know that the day after Halloween, the candy disappears.
-I’m big on eating healthy and I try to buy organic as much as I can.
+I’m big on eating healthy, and I try to buy organic as much as I can.
 I started Madison out on veggies before she got her first bite of something sweet, like her first piece of fruit.
-She is still a big fan of broccoli and I try to incorporate it in her meal as much as I can.
+She is still a big fan of broccoli, and I try to incorporate it into her meals as much as I can.

 Today I want to share with you our Spooky Green Eyeball Soup.
 Not only is it a healthy and delicious meal for your little ones, but it’s also sure to put the scream in your Halloween.

 2 two-cup servings